ErikGXDev/UnbeatableStandaloneEditor/README.md

 - `%AppData%\unbeatable-beatmap-editor` on Windows
 - `~/.local/share/unbeatable-beatmap-editor` on Linux/macOS

 macOS support is experimental and untested.
-The download contains both an Intel and Apple Silicon version.

 ## Features